marcocondrache/kubef/README.md

 ### How It Works

-1. **Configuration oading** - `kubef` loads your configuration file and parses the resource definitions
+1. **Configuration loading** - `kubef` loads your configuration file and parses the resource definitions
 2. **Resource resolution** - Based on your target (alias or group), it identifies which resources to forward
 3. **Pod discovery** - For each resource, it uses the configured selector to find matching pods in the cluster
 4. **Port binding** - Creates local TCP listeners on the specified local ports